 PCI-X

-Not to be confused with PCIe or PCI Express, PCI-X is a high performance bus that is designed to meet the increased I/O demands of technologies such as Fibre Channel, Gigabit Ethernet and Ultra3 SCSI often used in servers that was first developed by IBM, HP, and Compaq in 1998.
-PCI-X capabilities include the below features.
+Not to be confused with PCI Express, PCI-X (Peripheral Component Interconnect Extended) is a bus designed to meet the I/O demands of Fibre Channel, Gigabit Ethernet, and Ultra3 SCSI (small computer system interface).
+PCI-X is used in servers and was created by IBM, HP (Hewlett-Packard), and Compaq in 1998 and include the below features.

 • Up to 133 MHz bus speed